vlad9486/rej/README.md

 The library allows to store a value associated with a key.

-The size of the value must not be larger than the page size minus the metadata size (4088 bytes).
+The size of the value must not be larger than 1.5 MiB (1536 kiB).

 The size of the key can vary and is limited by 1 kiB.